 - Stipend support ($600/week) for each student participant

 - Additional funding support for housing through out the program

 - Funding support and reimbursement for travel costs

 - Highly motivated Deaf and hard-of-hearing undergraduate students with a major in Biology, Chemistry, or other major in the Physical Sciences or Engineering who are interested in molecular and cellular biological research and a career in STEM.

 - No prior research experience is required, however, priority will be given to students who have completed at least one course in biology and/or chemistry.
-For Hearing students, prior experience with ASL is recommended.

 - United States citizens or permanent residents (required by NSF guidelines).

-- Underrepresented groups, or those who are the first generation in their families to attend college are encouraged to apply.
+- Underrepresented groups, or those who are the first generation in their families to attend college are especially encouraged to apply.